erivera3/osticket-prereqs/README.md

 ---

-## 🔍 Troubleshooting
+## 🔍 Key Failures & Resolutions

-### PHP Integration Issue
+### PHP Not Executing
-- Problem: IIS could not execute PHP files
-- Cause: PHP was not registered with FastCGI
+- Cause: Missing FastCGI configuration
-- Fix: Linked `php-cgi.exe` in IIS PHP Manager
+- Fix: Manual registration of PHP with IIS

-### Dependency Errors
-- Problem: osTicket installer blocked due to missing PHP components
+### Missing PHP Dependencies
-- Cause: Required extensions not enabled
+- Cause: Required extensions disabled
-- Fix: Enabled necessary PHP extensions
+- Fix: Enabled extensions required by osTicket

-### Database Configuration
+### Database Not Configured
-- Problem: Application required backend database connectivity
-- Cause: No database configured initially
+- Cause: No backend defined
-- Fix: Installed MySQL and created database using HeidiSQL
+- Fix: Created MySQL database and connected application

 ---

-## 🧠 Design Decisions
+## 🧠 Decisions That Mattered

-- Used IIS instead of Apache to align with Windows-based environments
+- Chose IIS to align with Windows-based environments
-- Installed PHP manually to better understand configuration process
+- Configured PHP manually to understand integration points
-- Verified each dependency before proceeding to the next step
+- Validated each dependency before proceeding
-- Used HeidiSQL for direct database visibility and validation
+- Used direct database access (HeidiSQL) for verification

 ---

-## 🛡️ System Awareness
+## 🛡️ System Understanding

-- Observed how multiple services (IIS, PHP, MySQL) must interact correctly
-- Noted that failure in one layer prevents application functionality
-- Reinforced importance of verifying services before troubleshooting
+- Application stability depends on all service layers functioning correctly
+- Failures often occur at integration points, not installation
+- Troubleshooting requires isolating each layer independently

 ---

-## 🌍 Real-World Relevance

-- Web applications depend on properly configured backend services
-- IIS + PHP is a common stack in Windows environments
-- Database integration is essential for dynamic applications
-- Troubleshooting multi-layer systems is a core IT skill

----

-## 📌 Lessons Learned
+## 📌 Key Lessons

-- Most failures occur due to misconfiguration, not installation
+- Most failures are configuration issues, not missing software
 - Dependency validation must happen before deployment
-- Each service should be tested independently
-- Small errors can prevent entire systems from functioning
+- Fixing one layer does not guarantee full system functionality
+- Multi-service environments require step-by-step isolation

 ---

-## 💭 Key Takeaways
+## Summary

-Before this lab, I approached web applications as single systems.
-This project showed that they are dependent on multiple interconnected services.

-Issues like PHP misconfiguration or missing dependencies required step-by-step troubleshooting rather than assumptions.

-This experience reinforced the importance of isolating problems, validating each layer, and understanding how systems interact in a real-world environment.
+This project demonstrates the ability to diagnose and resolve failures across a multi-layer application stack.

+Instead of following a linear installation, this required:

+- Identifying where execution failed (IIS vs PHP vs MySQL)
+- Restoring functionality at each layer
+- Validating full system behavior after integration

+**Result:**
+A working application environment built by resolving dependency failures, not just completing installation steps.